thomas-keller/thomas-keller.github.io/_posts/articles/2016-06-25-I-analyzed-evolution-2016-twitter-and-you-can-too-for-other-conferences.md

 # Summary

 I just got back from the Evolution 2016 meeting in Austin, Texas; it was amazing.
 I'm of course biased because I did my Phd there and basically everyone who graduated in the last 10 years tried to find a reason to be here for this meeting so it was basically a grand reunion party.
 The science was also fantastic, so now I'm now vacilating about doing yet another postdoc in evolutionary biology or continuing my attempts at getting a data science job in industry without any biology.
-However, what I'll be talking about is how to do some simple analysis of tweets, collected either via streaming or just after a conference.
+However, what I'll be talking about is how to do some simple analysis of tweets, collected either via streaming API or just after a conference via their search API.

 # Getting tweets, streaming (setup beforehand, all relevant tweets) or search (last 7 days, not exhaustive)